What is Nordgold's business?

 When was Nordgold established?

 Nordgold established in 2007 as Severstal Gold, a gold producing subsidiary of Severstal the Russian steel company owned by Alexey Mordashov.
 We began to create the gold business through acquisitions and organic investment.
 In early 2012, Nordgold separated from Serverstal and became a publically listed company via the listing of GDRs (Global Depositary Receipts) on the London Stock Exchange.
+On 16 March 2017 trading in the Company’s GDRs on the Main Market of the London Stock Exchange and the listing of the GDRs on the Official List of the Financial Conduct Authority were cancelled due to low trading volumes and general lack of liquidity in the GDRs.
+A key objective for the de-listing was to eliminate the public market value benchmark, which did not fully reflect the fundamental value of the Company and to consider re-listing in the future, subject to market conditions.

 How fast has Nordgold grown?